At U.S. Pride parades, revelry turns to resistance after Roe reversal

 "Everybody please scream for Planned Parenthood!" an announcer called over a loudspeaker.
 The crowd then began a chant of, "We won't back down!"

-(Reporting by Randi Love, Dan Fastenberg and Soren Larson and Gabriella Borter Editing by Nick Zieminski)
+(Reporting by Randi Love, Nathan Frandino, Dan Fastenberg, Soren Larson and Gabriella Borter Editing by Nick Zieminski)

 ((Gabriella.Borter@thomsonreuters.com; 646 223 5942;))